YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 There is no real technical limit on the number of Yarn scripts or the size of Yarn Projects.
 You decide how to organize your data, and every project has different needs.
 Some factors to consider:

 - **Simplicity**.
-Putting everything into one big script file or one big project file is certainly simpler.
+Putting everything into one big script file or one big project file is simpler sometimes.
 - **Ease of writing**.
-Writers may prefer to think in terms of scenes or chapters.
+Writers may prefer to think in terms of one file per scene, one file per chapter.
 - **Localization**.
-1 Yarn Project = 1 language CSV.
-Translators often prefer to work with one file or few files, instead of many files.
-(As a workaround, you may want to keep one mega editor-only Yarn Project containing every single Yarn file, and only use this project file for managing localization.)
+1 Yarn Project = 1 CSV spreadsheet per language.
+When translating, it is usually easier to work with fewer files, rather than fragmenting the translation across many files.
+As a workaround for games that need multiple Yarn Projects, you may prefer to create a single editor-only Yarn Project that's just for generating string files and translations.
+See [Localizations and Assets](assets-and-localization.md).
-- **Platform**.
-While bytecode and text are somewhat cheap compared to other game data, a huge 100,000 word project should probably be split into multiple script files or project files.
-But you never know.
-Different consoles or devices may have different limits.
-In the end, you just have to profile it.